Wiki

 What are the best active ETFs?

-Top active ETFs by assets and performance include JPMorgan Equity Premium Income ETF (JEPI) for derivative income, Dimensional US Core Equity 2 (DFAC) for broad equity exposure, Avantis US Small Cap Value ETF (AVUV) for small-cap value, Capital Group Conservative Equity ETF (CGCV) for lower volatility, and T. Rowe Price Capital Appreciation Equity ETF (TCAF) for growth.
-The best choice for you depends on your investment objectives, risk tolerance, market segment preference, and whether you're investing in taxable or retirement accounts.
+Top active ETFs include JPMorgan Equity Premium Income ETF (JEPI) for derivative income, Dimensional US Core Equity 2 (DFAC) for broad equity exposure, Avantis US Small Cap Value ETF (AVUV) for small-cap value, Capital Group Conservative Equity ETF (CGCV) for lower volatility, and T. Rowe Price Capital Appreciation Equity ETF (TCAF) for growth.
+Dimensional Fund Advisors leads the industry with over $200 billion in ETF assets.
+The best choice depends on your investment objectives, risk tolerance, market segment preference, and whether you're investing in taxable or retirement accounts.

 How are active ETFs taxed?